PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ## A word of caution

 Be sure not to name an alias after an existing command.
-If your shell is not behaving as expected if may be because you created an alias using the name of a pre-existing command.
+If your shell is not behaving as expected it may be because you created an alias using the name of a pre-existing command.
 Try running your proposed alias name on the command line to see if it is already a command before creating a new alias.

 Aliases take precedence over commands loaded via modules.
 This is illustrated below with the `intel` module: